mainkoon81/Study-Python-DataWrangling/README.md

    - IT: TRUE if the job is an IT job.
 This variable is created by a simple search of IT job titles within the "Title" column.

 ### Intro: Gathering example
+> Gathering data varies from project to project.
+Sometimes you're just given data.
+Sometimes you need to search for the right data for your project.
+Sometimes the data you need isn't readily available, and you need to generate it yourself somehow.
+When you do find your data, it's not unusual for it to be spread across several different sources and file formats, which makes things tricky when organizing the data in your programming environment.
+ - Learn about the structure of each file format.
+ - Learn how to handle that file format using Python and its libraries.
+ - Gather each piece of data to later join together to create your master dataset.
 ```
 import zipfile
 import pandas as pd